bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 get to an iterative algorithm to find :math:`Q`.

-Next, we assume our approximate distribution :math:`Q` takes the form of some well-known and easy-to-analyze distributions.
-In the mean-field approximation (a common type of variational Bayes), we assume that the unknown variables can be partitioned so that each partition is independent of the others (a simplifying assumption).
+Next, we assume our approximate distribution :math:`Q` takes the form of some easy-to-analyze form.
+In the mean-field approximation (a common type of variational Bayes), we assume that the unknown variables can be partitioned so that each partition is independent of the others.
 Using KL divergence, we can derive mutually dependent equations (one for each partition) that define the shape of :math:`Q`.
+The resultant :math:`Q` function usually takes on the form of well-known distributions that we can easily analyze.
 The leads to an easy-to-compute iterative algorithm (similar to the `EM algorithm <link://slug/the-expectation-maximization-algorithm>`__) where we use all other previously calculated partitions to derive the current one.

 To summarize, variational Bayes has these ideas:

-* The Bayesian inference problem is hard and usually can't be solved analytically.
+* The Bayesian inference problem of finding a posterior on the unknown variables (parameters and latent variables) is hard and usually can't be solved analytically.
-* Variational Bayes solves this problem by finding an approximate posterior distribution :math:`Q` that approximates the true posterior :math:`P`.
+* Variational Bayes solves this problem by finding a distribution :math:`Q` that approximates the true posterior :math:`P`.
 * It uses KL-divergence as a measure of how well our approximation fits the true posterior.
-* The mean-field approximation partitions the unknown variables, and assumes each partition is independent and has a well-known, easy-to-analyze distribution.
+* The mean-field approximation partitions the unknown variables and assumes each partition is independent.
-* With some derivation, we can find an algorithm that iteratively computes the partitions of :math:`Q` by using the previous values of all the other partitions.
+* With some math, we can find an algorithm that iteratively computes the :math:`Q` distributions by using the previous values of all the other partitions.

 Now that we have an overview of this process, let's see how it actually works.